 No other National Wildlife Refuge in America is as large or as productive.
 Alaska Maritime's seashore lands provide nesting habitat for approximately 40 million seabirds, or about 95% of the USnesting seabird population.
 Long-term monitoring of seabirds can uncover trends in the ocean environment that are profoundly important to conserving marine ecosystems for wildlife and people.
 We wanted to tell the amateur radio community about this wonderful refuge during National Wildlife Refuge week.

-QSL info: We have a wonderful Special Event Station QSL card .
+QSL info: We have a wonderful Special Event Station QSL card.
 See photo in upper right header.
-For IOTA hunters, we will have NA-064 stamped on the card or we might have a special card designed and sent out if there are enough contacts.
-If so, QSLs would go out approximately in September.
+For IOTA hunters, the island name and number will be printed on the card.
+QSLs would go out approximately in September.

 US - Send a QSL card with a self addressed label for your return card which we can put on our our envelope to send to you along with a nice brochure.

-International - Send QSL card with 1 IRC or 2greenstamps and Self-addressed envelope or label.
+International - Send QSL card with 1 current IRC or 2greenstamps and Self-addressed envelope or label.

 You can watch a great movie about the Alaska Maritime NWR with this link here.
 It's really worth watching if you like wild places and wildlife.